MSc Physician Associate Studies / Overview

 Further information for EU students can be found on our dedicated EU page.

 Student support available includes a £5,000 travel grant, spread across the two years of your studies.
 This covers the cost of travel to placements.
-Students registered on the MSc programme may also be eligible for a Postgraduate Loan, there is no further funding available and you would be required to partly self-fund this programme.
+Students registered on the MSc programme may also be eligible for a Postgraduate Loan of up to £11,836.
+There is no further funding available and you would be required to partly self-fund this programme.

 Policy on additional costs